-In Armistice choreographed by Christian Burns for the Fall Showcase on Friday at 7 p.m. and Saturday at 3 p.m., Zara and her classmates Sofia Barrios-Allen, Roshika Dater-Merton, Marie Finley, Brandon Graham, Chloe Ha, Alesandra Harper, Gabriela Mendez-Lopez, Anouk Otsea, and Madison Palmer will explore the use of satire around the topic of war.
+In Armistice choreographed by Christian Burns for the Fall Showcase, Zara and her classmates Sofia Barrios-Allen, Roshika Dater-Merton, Marie Finley, Brandon Graham, Chloe Ha, Alesandra Harper, Gabriela Mendez-Lopez, Anouk Otsea, and Madison Palmer explored the use of satire around the topic of war.

 “The dance is driven by spontaneity and tension, and in order to satisfy that drive we must have an awareness of and be able to feel each other.
 I’ve experienced a similar state of camaraderie when working with JUNTOS,” Zara says.
 “So much of the organization’s mission surrounds the motive of building relationships and community.”